Complete Your Smile Again!

-People who are missing multiple teeth will need to consider their options for replacement as soon as possible.
+People who are missing many teeth will need to consider their options for replacement as soon as possible.
 Years of poor oral hygiene or even trauma can cause tooth loss or force a patient to get extractions.
-Replacing your multiple missing teeth will prevent bone loss, issues with chewing food, and complete your smile.
+Replacing your multiple missing teeth will prevent bone loss, and issues with chewing food, and complete your smile.

 Each patient that seeks our care for missing teeth is unique.
 Fortunately, we are able to offer many solutions.
 For patients that qualify, getting a dental implant restoration over the traditional methods (a removable partial denture or a fixed dental bridge) will result in a more natural smile.

-Replacing Teeth with Multiple Dental Implants
+Replacing Teeth using Multiple Dental Implants

-Dental Implant Supported Dental Bridge: A dental bridge is a set of teeth that are fused together to replace several missing teeth.
-An implant supported bridge is appropriate when a patient has multiple missing teeth that are consecutive.
+A dental bridge is a set of prosthetic teeth that replace several missing teeth.
+An implant-supported bridge is appropriate when a patient has many missing teeth that are consecutive.
 Using two or more implants, we can replace three or more teeth.

 Traditional Teeth Replacement Options